 I am a counselor in a hospital psychiatric ward (child and adolescent youth).
 I work with psychologically wounded kids.
 I have the opportunity to speak truth and life into the minds of my teenage and preteen patients who consider suicide as a means to a remedy for a burden so overwhelming they feel they’re being crushed under its weight.
 Call it the temple of failure and fear.

-My mission when counseling these kids is to help them to filter what they are feeling emotionally through what they know makes more sense to them in the rational thinking regions of their brains.
+My mission when counseling these kids is to help them to filter what they feel emotionally through what they know logically makes more sense to them in the rational thinking regions of their brains.
 They just don’t know that they know.
-As these kids allow this rational intellectual truth to sink in they can begin to discern the difference between giving up when they are feeling hopeless, and giving up with the understanding that they are helpless… helpless to resolve their conflicts on their own.
+As these kids allow this rational intellectual truth to sink in they can begin to discern the difference between giving up when they are feeling hopeless, and giving up with the intellectual (rational) understanding that they are helpless… helpless to resolve their conflicts on their own.
 This is huge!
 Feeling hopeless leads to despair as though help is not at all possible.
-Understanding that they are helpless affords these kids the opportunity to seek needed help for that which is beyond their ability to manage.
+Rationally understanding that they are helpless affords these kids the opportunity to seek needed help for that which is beyond their ability to manage.
 There is hope in that.
-If only there are willing, which usually they are when they sense that help is on the way.
+If only there are willing, which usually they are when they sense that help is realistic.

-The same, of course, is true for people of all ages experiencing feelings of hopeless despair, so overwhelmed by the burden they are carrying that they would consider ending their lives as the most effective way out from under it.
+The same, of course, is true for people of all ages experiencing feelings of hopeless despair, so overwhelmed by the burden they carry that they may consider terminating their own life as the most effective way out from under it.
 If allowed to go rogue, the emotional brain within all human beings tends to run roughshod over the rational sensibility of intellectually sound reason.

 The only thing the emotional brain really cares about is relieving the discomfort of the moment.
 Suicide will do that.
 But what these young people are not thinking about is how suicide is a ripoff.
 To reduce the pain of their present circumstance is to lose out on future experiences these kids haven’t even thought of yet.
 It’s important that they be informed of the good in their lives that is coming if they can endure their teenage circumstances.